yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab_introduction.md

 ## Project Connection String

-We're going to log into Azure AI Foundry to retrieve the **project connection string**, which the agent app uses to connect to the Azure AI Agents Service.
+Next, we log in to Azure AI Foundry to retrieve the project connection string, which the agent app uses to connect to the Azure AI Agents Service.

 1. Navigate to the [Azure AI Foundry](https://ai.azure.com){:target="_blank"} website.
 2. Select **Sign in** and use the **Username** and **Password** found in the top section of the **Resources** tab in the lab environment.
 Click on the **Username** and **Password** fields to automatically fill in the login details.